ExcitingTheory/amplify-spiders-v1/README.md

 ## Contributing

-If you'd like to contribute to Amplify Spiders v1, please follow these steps:
+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for information on how to contribute to Amplify Spiders v1.

-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Create a pull request.

 ## License

 Amplify Spiders v1 is licensed under the MIT License.
+See [LICENSE.txt](LICENSE.txt) for more information.

+## Code of Conduct

-See `LICENSE` for more information.
+Amplify Spiders v1 has adopted the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
+See [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for more information.